 However, it will also heal in about 14 days but may leave a scar.

-This type of burn is the worst, and the damage is usually lasting.
+This type of burn is the worst, and the damage usually lasts for a long time.

 It affects both layers of the skin and extends to the subcutaneous tissue.